ARTIST/MAKER

 CREATIVE CONSULTANT & ADVOCATE

 Kelly Hickey is an art and social impact advocate.
 From April 2019 through June 2021 Kelly was the Creative Consultant and Manager of ‘Bundle’ an innovative tool to use unoccupied storefronts in Middlebury, Vermont as event spaces to revitalize the downtown during a 3 year major reconstruction project supported by the stakeholder group ‘Neighbors, Together’.
 In this role she developed and marketed a wide breath of programming as well as advising individuals, entrepreneurs, community groups and government agencies toward successful Pop-Up programming.
 As a result of her work with Bundle, Kelly was named a 2019 National Arts Strategies Creative Community Fellow.
-She is the Zone Agent for Vermont Creative Network Addison/Rutland Counties, a Vermont Arts Council initiative.
+She was the ‘21-‘23 Zone Agent for Vermont Creative Network Addison/Rutland Counties, a Vermont Arts Council initiative and currently serves on the Board of Trustees for Henry Sheldon Museum of Vermont History.